 If you find yourself spending the majority of your day barely staying above water, stop praying for more hours to miraculously appear in your day, and stop sacrificing sleep (and your sanity) to meet these insane deadlines.
 Instead of pushing yourself to work harder, it’s time to revisit your post-production workflow from end to end and start to work smarter.

 Building your workflow with Trello, Google Drive, Slack, and Wipster, you can essentially eliminate paper and email, save a tremendous amount of time managing, and get back to what you came here for in the first place: Creating.

 Zack Arnold is an award-winning film & television editor (Empire, Underground, Burn Notice) with fifteen years experiencing working in Hollywood for such studios as 20th Century Fox, Paramount, Sony, Warner Bros, Fox Searchlight, HBO, USA, ABC, and numerous others editing feature films, documentaries, theatrical trailers, and television series.
-Zack is also an award-winning documentary director (GO FAR: The Christopher Rush Story), Lynda.com instructor, family man, as well as the creator of the Fitness In Post and Optimize Yourself programs.
+Zack is also an award-winning documentary director (GO FAR: The Christopher Rush Story), Lynda.com instructor, family man, as well as the creator of the Optimize Yourself program.